coinflex-exchange/v2/source/includes/_v2_websocket.md

-20028| price or stopPrice or limitPrice must be greater than zero 20029| stopPrice must be less than limitPrice for Buy Stop Order 20030| limitPrice must be less than stopPrice for Sell Stop Order 100005| Open order not found with id
+20028| price or stopPrice or limitPrice must be greater than zero 20029| stopPrice must be less than limitPrice for Buy Stop Order 20030| limitPrice must be less than stopPrice for Sell Stop Order 300011| Repo market orders are not allowed during the auction window 300012| Repo bids above 0 and offers below 0 are not allowed during the auction window 100005| Open order not found with id
 100006| Open order does not match to the given account 200050| The market is not active